skikszilcho/Distillation-Design-Analysis/docs/index.md

 ---
 title: Introduction
 layout: default
-nac_order: 1
+nav_order: 1
 ---

 # Distillation Column Design & Analysis

+## [*Background & Design Model*]
+Distillation is a separation technique based on volatility differences.
+Data sourced, from [*https://www.kaggle.com/datasets/jorgecote/distillation-column*], was generated from a mathematical model.
+Industrial considerations atypical data features like noise, outliers, and missing data have been added, in order to obtain industrial conditions in the dataset.
+The data contains There are 450 hours of operation at 0.1 hours of time sampling.
+Using this data, a distillation column was designed and in order for this to be accomplished certain assumptions had to be made.
+These assumptions included the distillate ethanol concentration, capping of the number of stages, feed temperature, and feed split of ethanol and water.
+Rudimentary equations were used to determine the vapour pressures of the components, the relative volatility, boil-up ratio, and equilibrium constants for separation.

+Using information in [*https://doi.org/10.18359/rcin.5644P], following the design of the distillation column, the data is standardised and used to predict the ethanol concentration using the sourced data for model building.

-Problem: Design of a Binary Distillation Column for Ethanol-Water Separation.
+[Problem:] Design of a Binary Distillation Column for Ethanol-Water Separation.
 The results, including the number of theoretical stages (excl reboiler & condenser stages) & feed stage location will be summarised.

-A distillation column is to separate an ethanol-water binary mixture.
-The system operates under the following conditions:
-[*Process Details*:]

-[1.
-Feed Characteristics:]
-  Feed rate: 600 kmol/hr
-  Feed composition: 40 mol% ethanol
-  Feed condition: Saturated liquid

-[2.
-Product Streams:]
-  Distillate flow rate: 260 kmol/hr
-  Distillate composition: 95 mol% ethanol
-  Bottoms flow rate: 340 kmol/hr
-  Bottoms composition: 5 mol% ethanol

-[3.
-Column Operating Conditions:]
-  Pressure: 1.01 bar
-  Total liquid flow rate: 780 kmol/hr
-  Total vapor flow rate: 1040 kmol/hr

-[4.
-Additional Information/Assumptions:]
-  Column feed temperature: 350 K
-  Ethanol concentration in distillate: 0.805
-  Assume no heat losses, and the column operates at steady-state conditions.
-  Raoult's Law applies
-  Use the McCabe-Thiele method for analysis.
+Then the distillate ethanol concentration will be predicted and compared to the actual concentration.